platformio/platformio-docs/en/latest/_sources/platforms/teensy.rst.txt

     * - :ref:`framework_arduino`
       - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

-    * - :ref:`framework_mbed`
-      - Arm Mbed OS is a platform operating system designed for the internet of things

     * - :ref:`framework_zephyr`
       - Zephyr is a new generation, scalable, optimized, secure RTOS for multiple hardware architectures